iExecBlockchainComputing/iexec-stack/poa/local/README.md

 ## JUST USE IT
-We generate a local chain with 1 peer with PoCo contract already deployed.
+We have generated a local chain with 1 peer with PoCo (V2) contract already deployed.
 For local dev purpose.

-You can use is with :
+You can use it with :
 ```
 docker-compose up -d
 ```